The Must-Dos in Kadavu

 10. Go Fishing for Big Game

 The warm tropical waters of Fiji are home to big game fish such as dogtooth tuna, wahoo, Pacific blue marlin, giant trevally, Pacific sailfish, black marlin, barracuda and much more – just check What Types of Fish Can You Fish For in Fiji to see what sort of whoppers you could snatch!
-In Kadavu, you can fish almost any time within the reef barrier.
+In Kadavu, you can fish at almost any time within the reef barrier.
 Outside of the reef is best fished on good weather days.
 Get more advice in The Complete Guide to Fishing in Fiji.

 11. Paddle Out in a Kayak or Outrigger Canoe